sanjit-g/MLB_Pitch_Predictor/README.md

 * Google Colab
 * VS Code with the Jupyter extension

----

 ## Running the Notebook

+The notebook can then be run in:

+* Jupyter Notebook
+* JupyterLab
+* Google Colab
+* VS Code with the Jupyter extension

-1. Install the required Python packages.
+1. Install the required Python packages.(see below)
 2. Place `statcast_2023.csv` in the notebook's working directory.
 3. Place or generate `statcast_2024.csv` for out-of-season evaluation.
 4. Open the notebook.